Dark Kinetic Heating of Exoplanets and Brown Dwarfs: Summary and Outlook

 Going forward, it would be interesting to investigate the implications of dark kinetic heating in the context of more complete particle physics models.
 Dark kinetic heating removes the requirement of dark matter annihilation for dark matter heating to be detectable, widening the particle model space for which low-escape velocity objects are relevant.
 In this work we also did not consider the additional effects of dark matter heating from annihilation, which would be expected from WIMP-like dark matter models, where both dark kinetic heating and annihilation can be relevant.
 This could increase the discovery or constraining power of these searches, depending on the model setup.
 On the observational side, there are a plethora of candidates which could already be used in complementary ways to probe particle physics of the dark sector.
 We showed sensitivity with the Super-Jupiter WISE 0855-0714, but with the increasing power of new telescope technologies, the span of excellent targets will only continue to give us new insights to physics of the dark sector.

 \acknowledgements

-We thank Zach Bogorad, Joseph Bramante, Peter Denton, Vincent Lee, Philip Schuster, and Natalia Toro for helpful comments and discussions.
+We thank Zach Bogorad, Joseph Bramante, Peter Denton, Vincent Lee, Nirmal Raj, Philip Schuster, Juri Smirnov, and Natalia Toro for helpful comments and discussions.
 JFA, RKL, and AJR are supported by the U.S. Department of Energy under Contract DE-AC02-76SF00515.
 AJR is also supported by the NSF GRFP under grant DGE-2146755.

 \onecolumngrid